vishalsn33/Covid-19-Data-Analysis-in-India/README.md

 Built using Microsoft Power BI

-Inspired by real-time COVID-19 dashboards used by governments and NGOs
+Inspired by real-time COVID-19 dashboards used by governments and NGOs.